Carter to lead President's XI against England

 He subsequently featured for St Kitts and Nevis Patriots in a single game during the Caribbean Premier League later in the year.

-Harding, meanwhile, played a single ODI in a weakened squad on the tour of Bangladesh last January but Nurse has not featured at international level in two-and-a-half years while Hope played his last match in maroon colours four years ago.
+Harding, meanwhile, played a single ODI in a weakened squad on the tour of Bangladesh last January but Nurse has not featured at international level in two and half years, while Hope played his last match in maroon colours four years ago.

 Former Young West Indies stars Joshua Bishop, Nyeem Young and Shamar Springer have also been named in the squad.